jiminliang/jiminliang.github.io/content/publication/meng-fanzhen-2020-trpms/index.md

 publishDate: '2023-12-18T09:50:18.756849Z'
 publication_types:
 - article-journal
-publication: '*IEEE Transactions on Radiation and Plasma Medical Sciences*'
+publication: '*IEEE Transactions on Radiation and Plasma Medical Sciences*, 4(1): 81-90'
+volume: '4'
+number: '1'
+pages: '81-90'
 doi: 10.1109/TRPMS.2019.2926580
 abstract: The dual-head positron emission tomography (PET) systems have an importance role in the preclinical and clinical applications.
 This paper focuses on developing